CodeF0x/violin/README.md

 ![screenshot](docs/images/screenshot.png)

-Violin is a minimalistic and fast music player for Linux, macOS and Windows.
+Violin is a minimalistic and fast music player for Linux, macOS, and Windows.

+If you just want to open a folder with your music and start listening instead of importing your songs to Spotify, downloading a huge app that's just overkill for your needs, or your songs are not on streaming platforms, Violin is for you.
+If that's not the case, you probably won't like Violin.

 ## 📓 Features